China & Tibet Food and Drink

 Yak yoghurt, butter and cheese are frequently used in Tibetan food.

 Tibet - Drink

-Yak butter tea is the most popular drink within Tibet.
-Regarding alcoholic drinks, Chiang is a beer made from barley and Pinjopo is a rice wine.
+Yak butter tea is the most popular drink in Tibet.
+Regarding alcoholic drinks, Chiang is a beer made from barley and Pinjopo is rice wine.

 Things to Know:

 Tipping is not generally expected, however, 10% is an appreciated amount, especially in tourist areas.

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to China.

 Learn about the history and culture of China, the must-try food and drink, and what to pack in your suitcase.
 Read about China's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering China for yourself.
 Start exploring… book one of our China tours today!

 After your China tour considers taking the time to visit other destinations.
 Goway offers exciting India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.